The School Governing Body (a.k.a. the 'Local Governing Board') is made up of community and local authority representatives, parents and school staff.

 Governors also attend the following meetings:

-Resources Committee: This committee meets once per term to look at everything financial and to approve spending.
-The committee reports back to the full governing body.
-The governors that sit on this committee are as follows: Jim Lovett (chair of Resources Committee), Peter Woodhouse, Emily Armstrong (Headteacher), Julie Griffiths (School Business Manager), Jill Sach (associate member), John Squires, Sandra Bland, Mike Braun (vice chair of Resources Committee), Matt Stephenson, Georgina Blake (clerk).
+Resources Subcommittee: This committee meets once per term to look at everything financial and to approve spending.
+The committee reports back to the local governing body.
+The governors that sit on this committee are as follows: Matt Stephenson (chair), Jim Lovett (vice chair), Emily Armstrong (School Principal), Helen Taylor (School Business Manager), Jill Sach (deputy Principal/ Headteacher), John Squires, Catherine Hulme, Lynne Lea, Georgina Blake (clerk).

-Curriculum Committee: This committee meets once per term to look at everything to do with teaching and learning, and pupil progress.
-The committee reports back to the full governing body.
-Governors on this committee include the following: Charlotte Davies (chair of Curriculum Committee), Kathryn Woolf, Catherine Hulme, Lucy Goldsmith, Jon Webb, Peter Woodhouse, Sarah Draper (vice chair of Curriculum Committee), Emily Armstrong (Headteacher), Peter Kingdom, Jill Sach (associate member), Georgina Blake (clerk).
+Curriculum Subcommittee: This committee meets once per term to look at everything to do with teaching and learning, assessment, and pupil progress.
+The committee reports back to the local governing body.
+Governors on this committee include the following: Lucy Goldsmith (chair of Curriculum Subcommittee), Kathryn Woolf (vice chair of Curriculum Subcommittee),Sue Sharratt, Emily Armstrong (Headteacher), Sandra Bland, Jill Sach (associate member), Georgina Blake (clerk).

 Becoming a Governor

-Parent governors are elected by parents of children attending school at the date of election, co-opted governors are appointed by the Board of Governors and the staff governor is elected by staff members of the school.
-The local authority governor is nominated by Cheshire East Council and appointed by the governing board.
+Parent governors are elected by parents of children attending Bexton school at the date of election.
+Co-opted governors are appointed by the Board of Governors.
+The staff governor is elected by staff members of the school.

 Contact the Bexton governors